 SNAP Education (SNAP-Ed)

 - Want to attend a class?
-Use this map to contact the regional coordinator in your area.
+Use the map below to contact the regional coordinator in your area.
 Classes are free for those who meet income guidelines.

 - Are you an older adult?
-Connect with others through Eat Smart, Live Strong (use this map to contact a regional coordinator in your area) and get tips on healthy aging on our For Older Adults page.
+Connect with others through Eat Smart, Live Strong (use the map below to contact the regional coordinator in your area) and get tips on healthy aging on our For Older Adults page.

 - Want healthy eating and active living tools?
-Browse the For Families section.
+Browse the Live Healthy, Live Well website.

 - Want help shopping at the farmers markets on a budget?
 Visit the Farmers Market page for tips and recipes.

 Where to Find Us

 We teach throughout Minnesota and partner with other organizations to provide the following: